 "We'll have plenty of money after we stand up that bank in Holly," said Dusty Shands.
 "That oughta be the biggest one we ever cracked."

-"Unless we run into something like we done at Arrow-
+"Unless we run into something like we done at Arrowhead," said Herm Goedert.

-head," reminded Herm Goedert gloomily.
 "Maybe our luck's gone."
 "One-Eye's ain't gone," Bowie said bitterly.
-"Imagine bedding down in a nice warm sweet-smelling fancy house with a woman like that red-headed Rita and all the booze you can drink.
-Sure, Jakes'll crawl out of a nest like that to come back here!
-In a pig's ass he will!"
+"Imagine being in a nice place like the Mustang with a woman like that redheaded Rita and all the booze you can drink.
+Sure, Jakes'll crawl out of a nest like that to come back here!"
 "I say he will," insisted Kid Ansted, boyish face set hard.

 "What the hell do you know about it?"
 Bowden jeered.
 "An unweaned calf like you."
 "Spanish is the lucky one," Old Pitts mumbled, choking back a moan.